 The seven PRINCE2 principles are never tailored because they are the foundation stones of the method that must be applied to all types of projects, agile or not.

 However, does look at the principles through an ‘agile lens’ which puts a different perspective on them.

 Continued business justification

 Here the PRINCE2 Agile emphasis is on delivering customer value by defining a minimum viable product (MVP).
-An MVP is a product with just enough features to satisfy customers early and provide feedback for future product development.
-If the project is to fail, it’s better to fail early.
+An MVP is a product with just enough features to satisfy customers early and provides feedback for future product development.
+If the project is to fail, it is better to fail early.
 An MVP helps with that decision.

 Learn from experience

 The team and the customer learn by having retrospectives, short feedback loops and by working in an ‘inspect and adapt’ manner.